 “Blaze!”
 Ray shouted as sudden gusts of wind began to blow around Blaze blocking him from his view.

 “This won’t be the last time we meet.
 I may have lost my will for fighting today, but I will return.
-After all it seems there is a lot of things I need to apologise for, but I really don’t feel like doing it right now.”
-Blaze muttered turning back to Ray once last time.
+It seems there is a lot of things I need to do and dozens of things I must apologise for, but I really don’t feel like doing it right now,” Blaze stated, turning back to Ray once last time.
 “I can’t believe I forgot my reason for fighting.
 I have someone I need to protect too, and I’ll save her from this hellish world no matter what.”

 The wind disappeared taking Blaze with it.
 He had vanished into thin air.
-Brayden looked around in confinement.
+Ray looked around in confusion.
 Pennie walked up to Ray to stand by his side.

 “Do you have any idea of what just happened?”
 Pennie asked with a baffled expression.